Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm problem: Preliminaries on Maass forms

-We follow the notation and the assumption in the introduction, so that $\cK$ denote a fixed quadratic extension over $\Q$ whose (narrow) class number is one.
-Let $\cO$ be the ring of integers of $\cK$ and $\tau_\cK$ be the quadratic Dirichlet character associated to $\cK/\Q$.
-Recall that $\delta_\cD\in\stt{0,1}$ satisfies $\cD=(-1)^\delta|\cD|$.
+In this section, we set up some notations for the classical Maass forms and their base change lifts to a quadratic extension.
+Besides recalling some basic facts about them, we also give a dictionary between the classical Maass forms and automorphic forms.
+The notations and the assumptions will be the same as in \S\ref{S:main result}.
+Therefore $\cK$ denotes a fixed quadratic field extension over $\Q$ whose (narrow) class number is one.
+Let $\cO$ be the ring of integers of $\cK$ and $\tau_\cK$ be the quadratic Dirichlet character associated to $\cK/\Q$ by the global class field theory.
+Recall that $\delta_\cD\in\stt{0,1}$ is given by $\cD=(-1)^{\delta_\cD}|\cD|$.